Battle of Khaybar: Aftermath

 Kenana ibn al-Rabi, the treasurer of the Banu Nadir and husband to Safiyya, when asked about the treasure they brought with them at the time of leaving Medina, denied having any such treasure.
 He was told that in case the treasure could be found hidden, he would face death-penalty for his false promise.
 Muhammad than ordered Zubayr Ibn Al-Awwam to torture Kenanah, which he did by applying a burning hot metal to Kenanah's chest until he had almost expired, but Kenanah refused to speak.
 A Jew told Muhammad that he had seen Al-Rabi near a certain ruin every morning.
 When the ruin was excavated, it was found to contain some of the treasure.
 Kenana was then beheaded.
 Shibli Nomani rejects this account, and argues that Kenana was beheaded to avenge Mahmud, brother of Muhammad ibn Maslamah, who had died during the various sieges of Khaybar, killed by a millstone thrown by a warrior named Marhab.

-According to several Muslim traditions, a Jewish woman, Zeynab bint Al-Harith, attempted to poison Muhammad to avenge her slain relatives.
+According to several Muslim traditions, a Jewish woman, Zaynab bint Al-Harith, attempted to poison Muhammad to avenge her slain relatives.
 She poisoned a piece of lamb that she cooked for Muhammad and his companions, putting the most poison into Muhammad's favorite part, the shoulder.
 This assassination attempt failed because Muhammad recognised that the lamb was poisoned and spat it out, but one companion ate the meat and died and Muhammad's health suffered as a result.

 The victory in Khaybar greatly raised the status of Muhammad among his followers and local Bedouin tribes, who, seeing his power, swore allegiance to Muhammad and converted to Islam.
 The captured booty and weapons strengthened his army, and he captured Mecca just 18 months after Khaybar.